limebit/medmodels/crates/medmodels-core/src/medrecord/example_dataset/synthetic_data/simple_dataset/README.md

 ### 1. `patient.csv`

-The patient data consists of five hypothetical patients.
+The patient data consists of 5 hypothetical patients.

-- **patient_id:** A unique identifier assigned each patient
+- **patient_id:** Unique identifier assigned to each patient
-- **gender:** Recorded as Male, Female, or Non-Binary
+- **gender:** Recorded as Male or Female
 - **age:** Patient's age in years

 ### 2. `diagnosis.csv`